James Gralton: Political activism in Leitrim

+Exile in New York

 In October 1933 Gralton stood unsuccessfully as a candidate for the Communist party in the 13th district of Manhattan, New York.
 As a member of the New York based Irish Workers Club, Gralton ran courses, spreading the teachings of James Connolly.

 Shortly before his death from stomach cancer, in New York on 29 December 1945, he married Bessie Cronogue (d.
-1975), a woman from Drumsna, County Leitrim, only a few miles from where he had been brought up.
+1975), a woman from Drumsna, near where he had been brought up.

 Jimmy's Hall

 It was announced in April 2014 that Jimmy's Hall, a film by British filmmaker Ken Loach based on the life of Gralton, had been selected for competition at the 2014 Cannes Film Festival.
 It was released on 30 May 2014.
-This film was partially filmed in the village of Drumsna, a few miles from Gralton's birthplace in Effrinagh.
+This film was partially filmed in Drumsna, near Gralton's birthplace in Effrinagh.

 In 2017, Dublin's Abbey Theatre presented a musical adaptation of the film.
 It had its world premiere in Carrick-on-Shannon in advance of its run at the Abbey.

 Campaign for apology

 In 2015, a campaign was launched to exonerate Gralton by officially rescinding the deportation order and offering an apology to his family.
 A motion to support this campaign was passed by Leitrim and Sligo County Councils and the campaign was extended throughout Ireland.
 An online petition was launched on 23 December 2015 by the then-Mayor of Sligo, Councillor Thomas Healy.

-On 3 September 2016 President of Ireland Michael D Higgins said the only deportation of an Irishman from Ireland was "wrong and indefensible".
+On 3 September 2016 President of Ireland Michael D. Higgins said the only deportation of an Irishman from Ireland was "wrong and indefensible".

-President Higgins unveiled a memorial to Gralton at Effrinagh outside Carrick-on-Shannon, on the site where the hall once stood.
+President Higgins unveiled a memorial to Gralton at Effrinagh, on the site where the hall once stood.
 The stone edifice, which tells the story of Gralton's life as a labour campaigner, was partially funded by the trade union movement.